dybran/Project-20/CD-Pipeline-and-Elastic-Container-Registry(ECR).md.md

 Containerization solves this problem.
 Unlike a VM, Docker allocates not the whole guest OS for your application, but only isolated minimal part of it – this isolated container has all that your application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run Docker engine.
 This approach also solves environment incompatibility issue.

-In other words, if an application is shipped as a container it has its own environment isolated from the rest of the world, and it will always work the same way on any server that has Docker engine.
+In other words, if an application is shipped as a container it has its own environment that is isolated, and it will always work the same way on any server that has Docker engine.

 This Project provides step-by-step instructions on how to containerize a PHP application using Jenkins, a popular continuous integration and continuous delivery (CI/CD) tool, and Amazon Elastic Container Registry (ECR), a fully-managed container registry provided by Amazon Web Services (AWS).